ZhenZhouZZ/zhenzhouzz.github.io/_pages/about.md

 About me
 ======
 Currently, I am a Research Fellow at the Athinoula A. Martinos Center for Biomedical Imaging, working under the mentorship of Dr. Iman Aganj, with close collaboration with Dr. Bruce Fischl.
-My research focuses on developing advanced harmonization methods for structural brain connectivity, specifically addressing critical challenges in multi-site neuroimaging studies.
+My research focuses on developing advanced harmonization methods for brain connectivity, specifically addressing critical challenges in multi-site neuroimaging studies.

 News
 ======